tokland/yalens/README.md

 ## Motivation

-Make functional immutable updates of nested values in objects as simple as a mutable update, with auto-complete support:
+Make functional, immutable updates of nested values of objects as simple as imperative, mutable updates:

 ```typescript
 // Imperative, update in-place.